Ebanflo42/Persistence/README.md

 `Testing.hs`:

-1) Test Persistence landscape functions.
+1) More tests for Persistence landscape functions.

-2) Test construction of the directed flag complex.

-3) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.
+2) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.

 `SimplicialComplex.hs`:

-1) Fix simplicial homology over the integers (might have to port integer matrix implementations to Peter Lumsdaine's module).
+1) Fix simplicial homology over the integers.

 2) Implement construction of the Cech complex (n points form an (n-1)-simplex if balls of a certain radius centered at each of the points intersect).